Royal Albert Hall: Graduation ceremonies

-The hall is used annually by the neighbouring Imperial College London and the Royal College of Art for graduation ceremonies.
-For several years the University of London and Kingston University also held their graduation ceremonies at the hall.
+The hall is used annually by the neighbouring Imperial College London for graduation ceremonies.
+For several years the Royal College of Art, University of London and Kingston University also held their graduation ceremonies at the hall.

 National Brass Band Championships of Great Britain

 Brass_band_sections_in_the_United_Kingdom, one of the most prestigious prizes in the annual brass band contesting calendar, holds the Final of the Championship section at the Royal Albert Hall each October.

 Films, premières and live orchestra screenings

 The venue has screened several films since the early silent days.
 It was the only London venue to show William Fox's The Queen of Sheba in the 1920s.

 The hall has hosted many premières, including the UK première of Fritz Lang's Die Nibelungen, 101 Dalmatians on 4 December 1996, the European première of Spandau Ballet's Soul Boys of the Western World and four James Bond royal world premières; Die Another Day on 18 November 2002 (attended by Queen Elizabeth II and Prince Philip), Skyfall on 23 October 2012 (attended by Charles, Prince of Wales and Camilla, Duchess of Cornwall), Spectre on 26 October 2015 (attended by Prince William, Duke of Cambridge and Catherine, Duchess of Cambridge) and No Time to Die on 28 September 2021 (attended by Charles, Camilla, William, Catherine).

-The hall held its first 3D film - the world première of Titanic 3D, on 27 March 2012, with James Cameron and Kate Winslet in attendance.
+The hall held its first 3D film – the world première of Titanic 3D, on 27 March 2012, with James Cameron and Kate Winslet in attendance.
 Since 2009, the hall has also curated regular seasons of English-language film-and-live-orchestra screenings, including The Lord of the Rings trilogy, Gladiator, Star Trek, Star Trek Into Darkness, Interstellar, The Matrix, West Side Story, Breakfast at Tiffany's, Back to the Future, Jaws, the Harry Potter series, Black Panther, and the world première of Titanic Live in Concert.
 The first non-English-language movie to screen at the hall was Baahubali: The Beginning (an Indian movie in Telugu and Tamil, but premiered Hindi dubbed version).